Kafū, aged forty-one.

 In the afternoon, I went to Kanda Sansaisha.

-On the way, I visited Matsuenshi in Surugadai.
+On the way, I visited Matsu Enjō in Surugadai.

-In the evening, we conversed until it was time for him to leave for work at Jiyū Gekijō.
+We conversed until evening, when it was time for him to leave for work at the Freedom Theater.

 September 29th.

-An employee from Tokyo Building Company came and informed me that there was a plot of land for sale in Koishikawa Kanetomi-chō, approximately seventy tsubo in size.
+An employee from Tokyo Building Company came and informed me that there was a plot of land for sale in Koishikawa Kanefune-chō measuring approximately seventy tsubo.

-The autumn sun already beginning to sink, I went to inspect it under the employee’s guidance.
+The autumn sun was already beginning to sink when I went to inspect it, guided by the company employee.

-Since Kanetomi-chō marks my birthplace, I resolved that if circumstances allowed, I would purchase this land to build a cottage and make it my final abode.
+As Kanefune-chō was my birthplace, I thought that if circumstances permitted, I might purchase this land, build a cottage there, and make it my final resting place.

-Ascending Kongōji Slope and turning at Akago Bridge—where I first uttered infant cries—I found the plot situated behind Dr. Tajiri’s residence, adjacent to the home of Mr. Ishibashi, known as Shian Gaishi.
+Ascending Kongōji-zaka and turning at Akachibashi corner—where I first raised my infant cries—I found the plot lay behind Dr. Tajiri's residence, with Mr. Ishibashi Shian-gaishi's house as its neighbor.

-Passing through the tilting gate, I saw broken storm shutters, crumbling walls, and decayed tatami.
+Entering through the tilting gate, I saw broken storm shutters, crumbling walls, and rotting tatami mats.

-We conversed briefly at his entranceway before I took my leave.
+We exchanged brief words at his entrance before I took my leave.

 September 30th.